tmarkovski/json-bbs-signatures/spec/spec.md

-# BBS+ Signatures for JSON data
+# BBS+ Signatures for JSON

-Signature scheme that allows BBS+ Signatures to be used with JSON objects defined with a JSON Schema.
+Signature scheme that allows BBS+ Signatures to be used with JSON objects as defined in JSON Schema.

-**Specification Status:** Strawman
+**Specification Status:** Proof of Concept

 **Latest Draft:**
   [https://tmarkovski.github.io/json-bbs-signatures](https://tmarkovski.github.io/json-bbs-signatures)